tetsuo/tetsuo.github.io/articles/flixbox.md

 Responds with a [`SearchResultSet`](https://github.com/onur1/flixbox/tree/0.0.7/src/tmdb/model/SearchResultSet.ts) object.

-## Type-safe composable HTTP middlewares
+# HTTP middleware architecture

-The [server side](https://github.com/onur1/flixbox/tree/0.0.7/src/server) API is implemented using [hyper-ts](https://github.com/DenisFrezzato/hyper-ts), the fp-ts porting of [Hyper](https://hyper.wickstrom.tech/).
+The [server](https://github.com/onur1/flixbox/tree/0.0.7/src/server) API is implemented using [hyper-ts](https://github.com/DenisFrezzato/hyper-ts): the fp-ts porting of [Hyper](https://hyper.wickstrom.tech/).
 This is an experimental middleware architecture which enforces strict ordering of middleware compositions using static type-checking.

 Under the hood, hyper-ts runs [Express](https://expressjs.com/) server, but you can integrate it with any HTTP server you like.
-You can even use a parser combinator library like [parser-ts](https://github.com/gcanti/parser-ts) to bridge it with the NodeJS Stream API to create your own text protocol.

-Hyper is modeled as a [State monad](https://paulgray.net/the-state-monad/)&mdash; it's the combination of [Reader](https://dev.to/gcanti/getting-started-with-fp-ts-reader-1ie5) and [Writer](https://levelup.gitconnected.com/reader-writer-and-state-monad-with-fp-ts-6d7149cc9b85) monads, the kind of [monads](https://dev.to/gcanti/getting-started-with-fp-ts-monad-6k) which allow you to read and write a value in a safe way as their names suggest.
+Hyper is modeled as a [State monad](https://paulgray.net/the-state-monad/)&mdash; you can think of it as the combination of [Reader](https://dev.to/gcanti/getting-started-with-fp-ts-reader-1ie5) and [Writer](https://levelup.gitconnected.com/reader-writer-and-state-monad-with-fp-ts-6d7149cc9b85) monads, the kind of [monads](https://dev.to/gcanti/getting-started-with-fp-ts-monad-6k) which allow you to read/write values from/to an environment in a monadic fashion.
 In this case, it reads information about the incoming request and writes a response through the Express API.

-The main principle is that it doesn't immediately mutate the connection (by writing headers or etc.), but it gives you a list of actions to run in strictly correct order (otherwise your code wouldn't have compiled in the first place) when the middleware has finished processing a request.
+The main principle is that it doesn't immediately mutate the connection (by writing headers or etc.), but it outputs a list of actions to run in strictly correct order (otherwise your code wouldn't have compiled in the first place) when the middleware has finished processing a request.
 This concept is also really helpful [while testing](https://github.com/onur1/flixbox/blob/0.0.7/__tests__/server.ts) your applications.

 In the example below, you can see the entire pipeline for handling requests to the `/movie/ID` endpoint, it proxies requests to TMDb with caching support.